nanliu/puppetlabs-appdirector/README.md

 11. Create dependency between MySQL and Puppet service.
 12. Deploy application.

-One of the benefits of deploying Puppet in Application Director environment, is Puppet's ability to manage resources.
-For example, once the mysql module is deployed, Application Director users can describe and deploy mysql databases using the following puppet manifest:
+One of the benefits of deploying Puppet in vFabric Application Director environment is Puppet's ability to manage resources.
+For example, once the MySql module is deployed, vFabric Application Director users can describe and deploy MySql databases using the following Puppet manifest:

     mysql::db { 'mydb':
       user     => 'myuser',